Former Top Trump Aide Mike Flynn Was Investigated By The FBI, Source Says

 A high-level US intelligence official tells BuzzFeed News Flynn was being investigated by the FBI as recently as December.

-WASHINGTON — The FBI was investigating former Trump national security advisor Michael Flynn as recently as December, a high-level US intelligence official has told BuzzFeed News.
+WASHINGTON — The FBI was investigating former Trump national security adviser Michael Flynn as recently as December, a high-level US intelligence official has told BuzzFeed News.

 The bureau was prepared to close the investigation into Flynn until “the Logan Act stuff,” the official said, referring to phone calls in late December where Flynn reportedly discussed US sanctions with Russian ambassador Sergey Kislyak.